lf-lang/lingo/README.md

 Usage: lingo [OPTIONS] <COMMAND>

 Commands:
-  init    initializing a lingua-franca project build   compiling one or multiple binaries in a lingua-franca package update  Updates the dependencies and potentially build tools run     builds and runs binaries clean   removes build artifacts help    Print this message or the help of the given subcommand(s)
+  init    Initialize a Lingua Franca package build   Compile one or multiple binaries in a Lingua Franca package update  Update the dependencies and potentially build tools run     Build and run binaries clean   Remove build artifacts help    Print this message or the help of the given subcommand(s)

 Options:
-  -q, --quiet    lingo wouldn't produce any output
+  -q, --quiet    Do not produce any output
-  -v, --verbose  lingo will give more detailed feedback -h, --help     Print help
+  -v, --verbose  Provide more detailed feedback
+  -h, --help     Print help
   -V, --version  Print version
 ```